Skip to Content

 These Thai fish cakes are the best!
 I promise.

 One of the most popular starters at Thai restaurants is Thai fish cakes.
 These little fish patties are packed with flavour and are so good dipped into a good Thai sauce such as sriracha.
-This Thai fish cakes recipe is from my cookbook ‘The Curry Guy Thai’ which also includes some amazing Thai sauces that will go well with these fish cakes.
+This Thai fish cakes recipe is from my cookbook ‘The Curry Guy Thai’ which also includes some amazing Thai sauces that will go well with these fish cakes like the prik nam pla in the photograph.

 About this Thai fish cakes recipe

-This is a recipe I developed after trying many different recipe for Thai fish cakes.
+This is a recipe I developed after trying many different recipes for Thai fish cakes.
 Most version include egg which is used as a binder.
 In this recipe, you have that option but personally I prefer the texture without the egg.
+Adding egg gives the Thai fish cakes a rubbery texture which some people like.

 Working ahead